inside.ewu.edu

 Pre-requisites: POLI 100 and POLI 202.

-This course examines the major works which have influenced the political debate and the creation of institutions in the United States.
-Emphasis will be on America's liberal tradition and those values which are in competition with the liberal philosophy in the United States.
-Other topics in the tradition of American political thought include democracy, liberty, individualism, localism and equality.
+Examines the major works which have influenced the political debate and the creation of institutions in the United States.
+Emphasis is on America's liberal tradition and those values that are in competition with the liberal philosophy in the United States.
+Other topics in the tradition of American political thought include democracy, liberty, individualism, localism, and equality.

 POLI 318.
 MARX AND MARXISM.
 5 Credits.